-LIAN KUANG-MAOGA is a New York City-based attorney managing the firm’s probate, administration, elder law, trust, and estate planning practice areas.
-Additionally, Lian represents Pitta & Baione LLP clients before the September 11th Victim Compensation Fund (9/11 VCF) in seeking compensation on behalf of deceased loved ones.
-She has been recognized by the New York Times as a Top Attorney and named a Super Lawyer Rising Star in 2014, 2015, 2016, 2017, and 2018.
+YAN LIAN KUANG-MAOGA is a New York City-based attorney managing Pitta & Baione’s Elder Law, Medicaid Planning, Trust and Estates Planning, Probate, Estate Administration, and Special Needs Planning practice areas.
+Additionally, Lian represents Pitta & Baione clients before the September 11th Victim Compensation Fund (9/11 VCF) in seeking compensation on behalf of deceased loved ones.
+She has been recognized by the New York Times as a Top Attorney and named a Super Lawyer’s Rising Stars for 8 years in a row (2014-2021)